10 tips for a successful adoption

 - Until your dog is housetrained, sleeping in a crate in someone’s bedroom is recommended.
-Once she can hold it all night, sleeping on her bed or yours is fine.
+Once they can hold it all night, they can graduate to sleeping on their own.

-- Use treats or small amounts of people food as re- wards for good behaviour (such as lying down quietly) or as training aids.
-Do not feed your dog from the table or when she’s whining, barking or pawing you (unless you enjoy your dog begging!).
+- Use treats as rewards for good behaviour (such as lying down quietly), or as training aids.
+Do not feed your dog from the table or when they are whining, barking or pawing you (unless you enjoy your dog begging!).

-- Teach your dog that she must ask for things she likes by sitting politely, rather than by making demands (e.g. barking/pawing).
-Before giving her things she values, such as meals, wait for her (pa- tiently!) to sit.
-Turn away if she starts barking and/or jumping.
+- Teach your dog that they must ask for things they like by sitting politely, rather than by making demands (e.g. barking/pawing).
+Before giving them the things they value, such as meals, wait for them (patiently!) to sit.
+Turn away if they start barking and/or jumping.

 3. Reward behaviours you want